PrasadiSewwandi/AdvancedWebAssignment/README.md

 * Students
 * Lecturers

-Users have to login to the system by giving their user name and pasword and they can sarch for details of a particular lecturer or a student.
+Users have to login to the system by giving their user name and pasword.Then students and lecturers can search for the details of a particular student or a lecturer.